By: Sarah Gardner

 Easy dog treat recipes at home without wasting time, money or gas running out to the grocery store.
 Our dogs love their treats; it’s true.
 Unfortunately, we can’t control how commercially manufactured dog treats are made, or what goes into them.

-Sure, store bought dog treats might seem convenient, and your dogs might like them.
+Sure, store-bought dog treats might seem convenient, and your dogs might enjoy them.
 Unfortunately, they usually contain useless fillers- like corn and wheat.
-If they are made of quality ingredients, your store bought dog treats are probably going to be pricey.
+If they are made with quality ingredients, your store bought dog treats are probably going to be a little pricey.

-Example: Milk Bones, both very popular, inexpensive dog treats and advertised as ‘wholesome goodness’, contain wheat flour, wheat bran, and meat and bone meal as the first three ingredients.
+Example: Milk Bones, both very popular, inexpensive dog treats and advertised as ‘wholesome goodness,’ but the first three ingredients listed are wheat flour, wheat bran, and meat and bone meal.
 These are some of the cheapest, lowest quality ingredients used in the pet food industry.

-Not only can you find countless, easy homemade dog treat recipes here, you can control what you put into them!
+Not only can you find a countless amount of easy homemade dog treat recipes here, but you can also control what you put into them!
 No more generic ‘meat and ground bone meal’ that could be from absolutely any source; you choose what to use in your dog treat recipes.

 ● You choose ingredients

 Too much sodium can cause dehydration and in turn neurological problems, on top of countless others.
 Though most dog foods are designed to offer just the right amount of sodium, store-bought dog treats can easily pile it on.
 For example, salt is the seventh ingredient in milk bones, where it is much further down the list in most dog foods.

 Unless you decide to purchase extremely cheaply mad treats from the store, they are likely going to run heavy on your wallet.
 By buying a few store-bought ingredients, or using what you already have at home for your dog treat recipes (like peanut butter) will usually cost you have as much or less.